Mighty Zulu Nation

 ZULU Tradition , is also an educational company grounded firmly in the curriculum of Africa's rich history and the established paradigms of Zulu philosophy.

 Choosing peace is not an act of cowardice, but the manifestation of wisdom.

 ZULU Tradition have performed at the British Museum for Mandela Day, The South African High Commission for the British Red Cross, Wickam Festival (Hampshire), Saltburn Folk Festival, Derby Tradition Festival, Sunderland Festival, Birdsedge Village Festival, Wallingford Festival, Towersey Festival (Oxon), Broadstairs Folk Week, the Platform Morecambe, the Georgian Theatre Royal in Richmond, The Junction, Goole, Landmark Arts Teddington, Mill Arts in Banbury, the Square Chapel Arts in Halifax, The Old Laundry Theatre, Bowness, plus community concerts for Night Out scheme in Wales, Live and Local in Derbyshire and Staffordshire and the Shindig touring Scheme in Worcestershire.

 Individually the Zulus are hugely talented, right across the spectrum of traditional entertainment, though each has their own particular strengths in drumming, dance, song, drama, choreography or musical arrangement.
-See the cast page for details of individuals.

 Despite their extensive work at outdoor events during the warmer weather, the performers of ZULU Tradition are no stangers to the big stage.
 They have taken their Zulu culture to many audiences.
 Individually and collectively they have graced many stages from London to Moscow as significant parts of larger productions.